 About Stephen Shore

-More than 20 books have been published of Stephen Shore's photographs including Uncommon Places: The Complete Works; American Surfaces; Stephen Shore, a retrospective monograph in Phaidon's Contemporary Artists series; Stephen Shore: Survey and most recently, Survivors in Ukraine and Luzzara.
+More than 25 books have been published of Stephen Shore's photographs including Uncommon Places: The Complete Works; American Surfaces; Stephen Shore, a retrospective monograph in Phaidon's Contemporary Artists series; Stephen Shore: Survey and most recently, Transparencies: Small Camera Works 1971-1979 and Stephen Shore: Elements.
+In 2017, the Museum of Modern Art published Stephen Shore in conjunction with their retrospective of his photographic career.
 Stephen also wrote The Nature of Photographs, published by Phaidon Press, which addresses how a photograph functions visually.
 His work is represented by 303 Gallery, New York; and Sprüth Magers, London and Berlin.
 Since 1982 he has been the director of the Photography Program at Bard College, Annandale-on-Hudson, NY, where he is the Susan Weber Professor in the Arts.

 CLICK HERE TO DOWNLOAD CV